naglissul/sci-dict-lt/README.md

 Use Ctrl+F of "Find in page" to find your word or category.
 Click on the "I was here" counter!
 So I could carry on with this project
+If curious what the count is, go to [http://sci-dict.lt:5000/api/counters/i-was-here](http://sci-dict.lt:5000/api/counters/i-was-here)

 ## How to contribute?